 Choosing the correct serum for your skin type, or skin condition is important.
 For instance, if you are a person with dry skin, a humectant rich serum may be beneficial.
 Or, if you are managing a skin condition, using a serum that won’t further compromise your skin’s integrity is very necessary.

 It’s a good idea to sample products not just for the targeted problem area, but for its overall effect on all of your skin.
 Treating one issue might inhibit the health of other areas.
-Paying attention to how your skin reacts both during initial use of a serum, and over a period of time is crucial.
+Paying attention to our skin’s response to varied product combinations will guide us in the right direction.

 Pay attention to what your skin is telling you

 Although more research is needed, there are cases of tachyphylaxis with the use of certain skin products.
 If you are unfamiliar with the term, tachyphylaxis is a decrease in response to a drug or chemical introduced to the body, causing a change in tolerance levels.

 Similarly, the skin can plateau with the long term use of certain products.
 If you notice your skin is no longer reacting positively to the use of a certain serum, a change is likely necessary.

 3. Product Interactions